willgorham/javascript30/17 - Sort Without Articles/README.md

 ### What did this project involve?

 - Array sorting
-- Creating a RegEx string from and array
+- Creating a RegEx string from an array

 ### What did I learn?